 Talk to the financial aid officers at your school of choice.
 Think about other funding options that may be available to you like financial aid and federal student loans, finding a job that can help pay for school, investigating state education benefits, and thinking about scholarship awards.
 Call the education counselors at Military OneSource to discuss your particular situation.

-Subscribe to Military.com’s Family Newsletter to keep abreast of all the changes in military education benefits.
+Register on Military.com to get our Family Newsletter and keep abreast of all the changes in military education benefits.